 What is gnocchi?

-Gnocchi, pronounced ‘n(y)oh-kee’ (singular ‘gnocco’), are a type of pasta consisting of soft, fat and chewy dumplings, typically paired with ragus, tomato or butter sauces.
+Gnocchi, pronounced ‘n(y)oh-kee’ (singular ‘gnocco’), are a type of pasta consisting of soft, fat and chewy dumplings, typically paired with ragú, tomato or butter sauce.
 Traditionally, gnocchi dough is made of semolina or plain wheat flour, egg, and mashed potato.
 That being said, gnocchi ingredients may vary, with the additional ingredients or substitutions including cheese, vegetables, and herbs.
 Once the dumplings are formed, they are often pressed against a fork, or traditional gnocchi board, to form ridges that improve gnocchi’s ability to adhere to sauce, and create the signature gnocchi shape.
 Alternatively, the gnocchi are left as smooth-edged lumps.

 Did you know, ‘gnocchi’ in Italian translates to ‘lumps’?
 Doesn’t sound particularly appetising, does it?
 While gnocchi are a traditional Italian pasta shape, what makes them distinct is that they use potatoes as the main ingredient.
 Therefore, they're commonly considered to be a dumpling.